Birdshaw/Needle-in-a-Haystack-An-Exploration-of-Trends-from-Option-Flow/README.md

 **EDA Plots**
 ---

+`NOTE` Success means that by placing a trade due to the identified peak volume and selling by either same-day or by its corresponding expiration date, one would have made money.
+Successes are diplayed as red on 3D barcharts and failures green.

 *Visual example data to be analyzed for correlation by exploring relationship between a stock options expiration date, strike price, and volume.
 Important points are the peaks on this graph and where they correspond to date and price.*

  ![Option flow plot for a day](/img/tsla0116flow.png)